-Veli Mäkinen is Professor of Computer Science at the University of Helsinki.
-He heads the Genome-scale algorithmics research group and is the Director of the Master's Programme in Computer Science.
-He has supervised four PhD theses and tens of Master's theses.
-He is currently supervising two PhD theses.
+Veli Mäkinen is Professor of Computer Science at the University of Helsinki and Vice Head of Department.
+He heads the Genome-scale algorithmics team at the Algorithmic Bioinformatics research group.
+He has supervised five PhD theses and over forty Master's theses.
+He is currently supervising three PhD students.

 Veli Mäkinen started his career in string algorithms and compressed data structures.
-As of 2018, he has over 100 publications on these and related topics, with the focus being shifted towards algorithmic bioinformatics, where different high-throughput sequencing data analysis scenarios make near-linear time algorithms that work in small space an appealing target of study.
+As of 2022, he has 116 peer-reviewed publications on these and related topics, with the focus being shifted towards algorithmic bioinformatics, where different high-throughput sequencing data analysis scenarios make near-linear time algorithms that work in small space an appealing target of study.
 Inspired by this new angle to bioinformatics algorithms, Veli Mäkinen co-authored a textbook on Genome-scale Algorithm Design: Biological Sequence Analysis in the Era of High-Throughput Sequencing, published by Cambridge University Press, 2015.

 Some current research interests include studying algorithms and computational complexity when moving from sequences to variation graphs in (pan-)genomics, and studying applications of different index structures related to the variants of the Burrows-Wheeler transform.

 Besides research and teaching, Veli Mäkinen has an active role in the research community.
-Some recent activities include co-chairing IWOCA 2016 and guest editing a special issue for Theory of Computing Systems, program committee memberships (WABI 2018, RECOMB 2018, MFCS 2016), and a keynote talk at the ECCB 2016 workshop on Computational Pan-Genomics.
+Some recent activities include co-chairing IWOCA 2016 and guest editing a special issue for Theory of Computing Systems, program committee memberships (CPM 2019, LATIN 2020, WABI 2021, RECOMB 2022), and keynote/invited talks e.g. at the ECCB 2016 workshop on Computational Pan-Genomics and SPIRE 2019.